capeprivacy/documentation/docs/libraries/cape-python/cape-python-api.md

     version: 1
     label: test_policy
     rules:
-    # The last part of the target name (in this case, 'transactions')
+    # The last part of the target name (in this case, "fruit")
     # must match the entity passed to apply_policies() in the next section
-    - target: records:transactions.transactions
+    - target: records:groceries.fruit
     action: read
     effect: allow
     transformations:
         # Tells the policy runner to apply the transformation plusN
         # with the specified arguments
-    - field: value
+        - field: fruit
             function: plusN
             args:
                 n:
                     value: 1
         # Tells the policy runner to apply another plusN transformation
-    - field: value
+        - field: fruit
             function: plusN
             args:
                 n:
                     value: 2
 ```